Speedo Team Pool Buoy Training Aid

 Provides proper alignment

-Develops upper body strength
+Developed upper body strength

 Neutralizes kicking motion

-Junior or Adult sizes
+Junior and Adult sizes

-Closed cell EVA
+Closed cell EVA foam

 - BrandSwim Research

 - Weight13 ounces

 Anyone who needs a low-budget but still reliable option should consider our best choice, the ZEYU SPORTS Pull Buoy Training Aid.
 It may not boast the high quality of the Speedo or other, more expensive options, it’s still an excellent choice for getting to grips with what you need to do to succeed before graduating to other products.

 The soft EVA foam is comfortable and makes it easy to find and maintain the correct positioning during your lengths.
 It only comes in one size, but it’s still compact enough to work for both Adults and Junior swimmers with superb results, and it’s also an excellent injury aid to prevent your legs hurting after suffering a strain or pull.
 At less than $10, it’s a bargain for anyone still unsure if swimming is for them, but who also want to do everything they can to get as competent as possible before moving up in the swimming gear world and making a splash at meets and competitions.